Pruning Shears: The Essential Tool for Every Gardener

 Q1: How often should I clean them?

-Clean them after each use to prevent rust and disease transmission.
+Clean them after each use to prevent rust and stop diseases from spreading.

-Only if the branch is within the size limit (typically up to ¾ inch).
-For thicker wood, use loppers or a pruning saw.
+Only if the branch fits within the size limit (usually up to ¾ inch).
+Thicker wood needs loppers or a pruning saw.

 Q3: What’s the difference between bypass and anvil shears?

-Bypass shears slice cleanly and are best for live stems, while anvil shears crush and are better suited for dead branches.
+Bypass shears slice cleanly and work best on live stems, while anvil shears crush and suit dead branches better.

 Q4: Are ratchet shears worth buying?

-Yes, especially if you have reduced hand strength or frequently prune tough stems.
+Absolutely, especially if you have limited hand strength or regularly prune tough stems.

 Q5: Do I need different tools for different plants?

 It depends on your garden.
-A versatile pair of bypass shears may suffice, but specialized tools can improve results on certain plants.
+Versatile bypass shears might cover everything, but specialized tools can improve results on certain plants.